dcs619/dcs619.github.io/content/pages/2--about/index.md

 icon: info
 ---

 Hey, I'm David!
 I'm an engineering lead located in [Greenville, SC](http://lifeingreenville.com) with 20+ years of full-stack expertise in enterprise and open source software.
-I've been fortunate to work in product, agency and management roles where I learned the value of collaboration and efficiency to drive organization success.
+I've been fortunate to work in product, agency and management roles where I learned the value of collaboration and efficiency to drive success.

 Currently I lead two engineering teams to create, optimize, and deliver .NET software for mid-size to Fortune 500 clients.
 My day-to-day ranges from personal mentoring, code reviews and client onboarding, to architecting projects and planning sprints.